airalab/robonomics-wiki/docs/en/raspberry-setup.md

 ### Add custom integration

-Integration allow Home Assistant to record datalogs with encrypted data from Home Assistant and listen launch commands to control smart devices.
-Integration use IPFS to store data and send IPFS hash in datalog or launch.
+Integrations allow Home Assistant to record datalogs with encrypted data from Home Assistant and listen to launch commands to control smart devices.
+Integrations use IPFS to store data and send IPFS hash in datalog or launch.

-On your raspberry pi with Home Assistant log in homeassistant user:
+On your Raspberry Pi with Home Assistant log in homeassistant user:
 ```bash
 sudo -u homeassistant -H -s
 ```